jupyter-book/mystmd/docs/citations.md

   - https://example.com/my/remote/bibtex.bib
 ```

-The remote bibtex can be helpful for working with reference managers that support remote links to your references.
+The remote BibTeX can be helpful for working with reference managers that support remote links to your references.